Last Updated on July 29, 2023

 Why bake the eggshells first?
 Because baking the shells makes them safer for the chickens, by killing any potential bacteria lurking on them with heat.
 This is especially important if they were sitting around for a while after being cracked open.

 Drying the shells in the oven also dries out the membrane, and makes the shells much easier to crush.
 Finally, it also changes the odor and flavor of the eggs.
 By doing so, it reduces the likelihood of your chickens associating the shells with the eggs that they lay – and developing a taste for them!
 It renders them distinct and unrecognizable as eggs.
 Egg-eating is an obnoxious and difficult habit to break once they start!
 Trust me… Ugh.
-There is a post coming on that one soon too.
+Read more about how to prevent and stop egg-eating here.

 Baking, crushing, & storing eggshells